MASS FOR THE ENDANGERED

 Nonesuch Records

-Mass for the Endangered evolved as a six-part visual “Cathedral of the Cosmos” created in collaboration with composer Sarah Kirkland Snider and writer Nathaniel Bellows.
-Developed before the rise of contemporary generative-AI aesthetics, the work drew from manuscript illumination, sacred geometry, ecological symbolism, cathedral architecture, phénakistoscopes, astronomical diagrams, and early animation devices to construct a visual liturgy for endangered life on Earth.
+Mass for the Endangered evolved as a six-part visual album developed in collaboration with composer Sarah Kirkland Snider and writer Nathaniel Bellows.
+The project drew from manuscript illumination, sacred geometry, ecological symbolism, cathedral architecture, astronomical diagrams, and early animation devices to construct a symbolic universe for endangered life on Earth.